Skip to Content

 top things to do in nantucket

-Siasconset is a tiny village on the eastern side of Nantucket and is undoubtedly one of the most Instagrammed spots on the island.
+Siasconset is a tiny village on the eastern side of Nantucket and is undoubtedly one of the most Instagrammed spots on the island and our top things to do in Nantucket.

 What makes it so special are the centuries-old cottages with weathered gray cedar shake sidings.
 They are surrounded by trellises with crawling roses reaching to their roofs and blooming colorful gardens behind white picket fences.